nmkha16/AssaultCube-RE/README.md

 # AssaultCube-Hack
 My journey to reverse engineering and writing cheat.
-I will try to update as my journey goes on@
+I will try to update as my journey goes on!

 ## Reverse Engineer to find offset
 Tool: Cheat Engine & Reclass